ucb-eecs251b/sp22-labs/lab2/spec.md

 responsible for implementing the remaining modules.
 The tests for each function have already been implemented for you so you can focus on using Chisel for RTL design.
-Hopefully it should be obvious by now, but you can run any of the other available tests (they should fail because they are empty...) by running the following command:
+Hopefully it should be obvious by now, but you can run any of the other available tests (they should fail because the other module are not implemented....) by running the following command:

 ```
 sbt 'testOnly <PackageName>.<ClassName>'